 When it’s available to them, more and more customers are saying “Yes” to chat, choosing it more often than they did just 3 years ago.
 And given where and when they’re requesting information (online and anytime) it’s easy to see why chat works: No need for coworkers to hear the ins and outs of a delivery problem (let alone a financial or health issue) and no long hold periods on the phone.
 Simply put, chat makes the customer experience smoother and more satisfying.

 Looking at multichannel solutions and agent interactions, the research yielded significant results with respect to live chat.
 Specifically, the report found that the organizations Forrester studied were able to “increase deflection of interactions to self-service and also shift interactions to lower-cost channels, especially chat” with Zendesk.
-For their financial model, Forrester assumed that over three years, chat rose to fifteen percent of total interactions and that a customer interaction that deflected to chat saves an average of six dollars per event.
-By year three of introducing live chat, those savings translate into a bump to the bottom line of over seventy-five thousand dollars.
+For their financial model, Forrester assumed that over three years, chat rose to fifteen percent of total interactions.
+By year three of introducing live chat, those savings translate into a bump to the bottom line of over four hundred thousand dollars.

 Better for the business